D-xuanmo/D-xuanmo/README.md

 It was a bumpy journey.

+I like front-end development.

-I like the front end and look forward to becoming friends with you.
+Looking forward to becoming friends with you.

 My contact information: